 My sisters and I joined this fad as trailblazers in the elastic pot-holder business.
-You know the one, where strategically placed colorful rubber bands were molded into the perfect holiday present for literally every relative known and unknown.
+(See: How to Create a Facebook Business Page that Works in 2019) You know the one, where strategically placed colorful rubber bands were molded into the perfect holiday present for literally every relative known and unknown.

 These potholders traveled with us wherever we went.
 They were to become our big break; the get-rich-quick scheme that might help us afford a few more bangles from Claire’s.
 It was our first taste of responsibility, and our first lesson in rejection.

 In this scenario, my preteen sisters and I had a fairly small customer base.
 We were only allowed to bug family for money, and other tweens weren’t in need of potholders.
 Social media did not yet exist, and we weren’t about to go door to door.

 - Beautiful website

 - Hire influencers to target new customer acquisition

 - Start a blog for finding new customers